TomoGuide/TomoGuide.github.io/docs/03-tutorial/03-sta-in-relion5/index.md

 ## More classification or going to High-resolution?

 After 3D auto-refine you should have reached bin4 Nyquist, which corresponds to the physical limit of the dataset at this particular binning.
-At bin4, pixel size is 7.64Å, Nyquist is twice this value, 15.28Å.
+At bin4, pixel size is 7.64 Å, Nyquist is twice this value, 15.28 Å.

 You can further classify your particles using 3D class without (or with) alignment and try to pull out e.g membrane-bound ribosomes or different translation states.